VMC Member Position Description

 - Assessing the organization’s current volunteer engagement program

-- Developing systems for utilizing volunteers (such as databases, processes and procedures)
+- Developing systems for utilizing volunteers

 - Creating volunteer program materials, such as handbooks and policies